Optional Final Project

 In your written report you will need to demonstrate that your dataset meets these requirements.

+How might you decide if an alternate dataset makes sense?
 If you are looking for alternate datasets, it can be helpful to pick a domain in which you have expertise or deep interest amongst your teammates.

 Otherwise, you should consider the clarity and organization of the raw data.
 We’ve suggested datasets which should minimize the amount of the needed to be spent cleaning and interpreting data—though some of that work is always necessary.
 Look for data which are well documented, have clearly named attributes, and come in easy-to-parse formats like JSON, CSV or YAML.